timonweb/wagtail-non-admin-draftail/README.md

     </html>
     ```

     b.
-Then add `wagtail_non_admin_draftail/draftail_media.html` to `wagtail_non_admin_draftail_head` block on
+Then add `wagtail_non_admin_draftail/draftail_media.html` to the `wagtail_non_admin_draftail_head` block on
     every page that uses the editor.

-    For example, we have a page template `post_edit.html` that renders a form
-    with the editor, so we need to add the following block to that template:
+    For example, if you have a page template called `post_edit.html` that renders a form with the editor, you need to add the following block to that template:
     ```
     {% block wagtail_non_admin_draftail_head %}
       {% include "wagtail_non_admin_draftail/draftail_media.html" %}
       {{ form.media }} # add this line if your template doesn't use "{{ form }}" but fields by themselves
     {% endblock wagtail_non_admin_draftail_head %}
     ```
-    And that's it, Draftail editor should now have all JS/CSS to boot up on the page.
+    That's it!
+The Draftail editor should now have all the JS/CSS required to boot up on the page.

 # Configuration

-By default, all images and documents uploaded via non-admin draftail are saved in Wagtail's Images/Documents library in the "Public uploads" collection.
-You can customize the name of the collection by defining a `NON_ADMIN_DRAFTAIL_PUBLIC_COLLECTION_NAME` variable in your main Django `settings.py` file:
+By default, all images and documents uploaded via Non-admin Draftail are saved in Wagtail's Images/Documents library in the "Public uploads" collection.
+You can customize the name of the collection by defining a `WAGTAIL_NON_ADMIN_DRAFTAIL_PUBLIC_COLLECTION_NAME` variable in your main Django `settings.py` file:

 ```
-NON_ADMIN_DRAFTAIL_PUBLIC_COLLECTION_NAME = "Visitor uploads"
+WAGTAIL_NON_ADMIN_DRAFTAIL_PUBLIC_COLLECTION_NAME = "Visitor uploads"
 ```

 # Usage
-Given:
+Assuming the following:

 1. You have a model that has a Wagtail `RichTextField`:
     ```python